The Sixth Wicked Child

 Chicago Metro and the FBI find themselves caught in chaos—a hospital on lockdown, a rogue officer, and corruption at the highest levels.
 When Anson Bishop, the prime suspect in the notorious 4MK serial murders turns himself in, he reveals a story completely unexpected, one that not only upends the current investigation, but one that will change the lives of all involved.

 The 4MK Thriller trilogy is one my of my favourite mystery/crime trilogies of all time.
 The first book in the series, The Fourth Monkey, was one of my favourite books of 2018.
 I was immediately hooked on this dark, atmospheric series which felt like it had real stakes.
 I really enjoyed The Fifth to Die, the second book in the series, and was eagerly anticipating the concluding novel because there were so many questions left unanswered.

 This book answered all my questions in a thoroughly unexpected way.
 I couldn’t have guessed how this plot would wrap up and there were so many surprises and twists.
 My one issue with this series is that it got less dark as the books continued and the plot was a little meandering in this novel.
 It started falling into the trappings of a really typical procedural serial killer novel, such as the serial killer trying to blame the detective investigating him and pretending he’s misunderstood and has been framed by the police department.
 I’ve just seen it happen so many times and it was a little frustrating to have such a cliched plot take up so much of the book.
 After how incredible The Fourth Monkey was, I found myself expecting far too much out of the remainder of this series and I was a little disappointed.

 Overall though, this was a really solid book trilogy and I’ll miss the characters.
 Of course, I’ll be picking up any and all books J.D.
 Barker writes in the future.

-I received this book from the publisher in exchange for an honest review.
+I received this book in exchange for an honest review.
 This has affected my review in no way.